Heroin Treatment & Addiction Recovery of Orange County

 Medically and Therapeutically Attacking Addiction

 Heroin is one of the most physically addicting drugs known to us.
 Once a user develops a heavy addiction, quitting the drug is a much more serious endeavor that requires a medical staff.
-Heroin withdrawals need to be treated as a medical condition, as an individual trying to detoxify will most likely experience cold sweats, abdominal cramps, and severe nausea or vomiting.
+Heroin abuse and withdrawals need to be treated as a medical condition.
+Individuals trying to detoxify will most likely experience withdrawal symptoms such as cold sweats, abdominal cramps, and severe nausea or vomiting.

-The detoxification process of heroin is perhaps the most prominent reason users do not seek help; they feel as though the pain will be too much to bear.
-This is precisely why we at Luminance Recovery do everything within our extensive medical and therapeutic resources to alleviate this process and give our patients the best possible chance at a smoother and most effective recovery.
+The detoxification process for heroin addiction is perhaps the most prominent reason users do not seek help; they feel as though the pain will be too much to bear.
+This is precisely why we at Luminance Recovery do everything within our extensive medical and therapeutic resources to alleviate this process and give our patients the best possible heroin treatment options for a chance at a smoother and most more effective recovery.

 Treating Heroin Withdrawals and Promoting Recovery

 In contrast to other illicit drugs, such as cocaine or MDMA, a dependency on heroin is a much more physical.
 During detoxification, and without any medicinal support, the body will need the drug in some regard, reacting violently to its absence.
-In order to combat this painful experience, our staff can offer the following medications:
+The medications below help curb heroin addiction and combat this painful experience.
+Our staff can offer the following medications:

 - Buprenorphine: reduces heroin cravings